UbikZ/git-indicator/README.md

 If stdout = 0, then your local master is up to date; otherwise there are commits above your local branch.

+### Issues

+You might encounter an issue which should be notice you that "Too many files opened".
+It's all about linux file open descriptors.
+By default there are 2^10 per process which is pretty low actually.
+You can change this limit:
+* Change the max hard limit from 2^10 to 2^16 ```sudo echo "* hard nofile 65536" >> /etc/security/limits.conf```
+* Logout/Login
+* Change the limit set for the current user ```ulimit -n 65536```

+This is the manual steps.
+You can script this to change the user limit everytime you start your user session.

 ### Libraries

 * [App-Indicator](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators): API for panel indicator aera support (gnome).